 Disattending from the issue of how concepts are formed is a fundamental error in the study of Zhuang Zi's "Qi Wu Lun."
-I reject attempts to approach the Qi Wu Lun chapter of Zhuang Zi's eponymous book that would ground themselves in all the apparatus of Western philosophy and display all the parts of his presentation that can be treated that way.
-I do not want to be left with the feeling that somebody might get from a dissertation on the works of J. S. Bach done from the standpoint of the mathematical calculations used to define organ pipes, the frequencies produced in the gamut produced from his organ, the ratios among the several notes in each chord defined for playing in musical compositions that he wrote, and only in an afterward to the dissertation coming at last to the marvelous music that was produced using these tunings.
+I have followed many attempts to approach the Qi Wu Lun chapter of Zhuang Zi's eponymous book that ground themselves in all the apparatus of Western philosophy and display all the parts of his presentation that can be treated that way.
+They leave me with the feeling that somebody might get from a dissertation on the works of J. S. Bach done from the standpoint of the mathematical calculations used to define organ pipes, the frequencies produced in the gamut produced from his organ, the ratios among the several notes in each chord defined for playing in musical compositions that he wrote, and only in an afterward to the dissertation coming at last to the marvelous music that was produced using these tunings.
 Concentrating on the mathematics of musical sounds can interfere with the experience of the music and its effects.
-In short, I think the translations and studies that have taken off from the work of A. C. Graham have largely missed the point, retreating from mysticism to a kind of pale reflection of mysticism expressed as statements about insights that mystics might claim to experience.
+In short, I think the studies that have taken off from the work of A. C. Graham have largely missed the point, retreating from mysticism to a kind of pale reflection of mysticism expressed as statements about insights that mystics might claim to experience.

 Zhuang Zi and his philosophy came out of a cultural background that was shamanic with a recent and growing overlay of Confucianism.
-Shamanism involves entry into altered states of consciousness.
 Scholars have long pointed out the mystical activities and disciplines implicit in Zhuang Zi's work, and Zhuang Zi even gives explicit accounts of some shamans whom he subjected to mild ridicule.
 Shamanic and mystical schools of practice require dedication over time, which may explain why people have been reluctant to try this path, or why they have become discouraged when they have been unable to receive adequate feedback and encouragement in the pursuit of their spiritual disciplines.
 Zhuang Zi has taken the traditional methodology of the shamans and applied it to a different, and perhaps greater, goal.
-Jill Bolte Taylor, after experiencing what she calls her "stroke of insight," discovered that "Peace is only a thought away, and all we have to do to access it is silence the voice of our dominating left mind."4 But there is even more than that to be gained in the reassessment and change of failing concepts by means of this methodology of "silencing" or of entering into an altered state of mind.
+Jill Bolte Taylor, after experiencing what she calls her "stroke of insight," discovered that "Peace is only a thought away, and all we have to do to access it is silence the voice of our dominating left mine."2 But there is even more than that to be gained in the reassessment and change of failing concepts by means of this methodology of "silencing."

 How did human beings get to the point of producing philosophies?
 How did that initial impetus develop in the case of the Daoists as a kind of polar extreme that seems to share more with the 楚辭 Chu Ci (Songs of the South) than the 論語 Lun Yu (Analects of Confucius)?
 A dramatic representation of shamanic practice from the Chu Ci is much closer to the thought of the Zhuang Zi than a study of the Confucian view that kings and other things should conform to their defining concepts.

 Recognizing things as fitting into characteristic patterns is a fundamental ability of human beings.
 It seems nearly automatic, or almost innate, and it seems to occur effortlessly.
 Babies learn how to talk after about a year.
-However, language learning may be a sign of some deeper ability to which humans ordinarily do not have conscious access.5 Without concepts, how would humans assign common nouns to things?
+However, language learning may be a sign of some deeper ability to which humans ordinarily do not have conscious access.3 Without concepts, how would humans assign common nouns to things?